UK Apple Cider Vinegar - Raw, Natural, Unpasteurised, Made From Organically Grown Apples.

 Is Apple Cider Vinegar safe to give to children?

 As above, ACV is just a food.
-There is no reason why children should avoid consuming apple cider vinegar unless they have been advised by a healthcare professional to specifically avoid apples.
-Bobby takes around 25ml of ACV 2-3 times daily before eating.
+There is no reason why children should avoid consuming apple cider vinegar unless they have been advised by a healthcare professional to specifically not to.

 [back to top]